davmcgregor/boris-bikes/README.md

 ## <a name="Installation">Installation Instructions</a>

-1. Fork this repository, clone to your local machine then change directory into it:
+1. Fork this repository, clone to your local machine then change into the directory:
 ```
 https://github.com/davmcgregor/boris-bikes.git
 cd boris-bikes